-Due to recent action by the federal government Extra COVID SNAP Benefits, also known as SNAP Emergency Allotments are ending March 2, 2023 in Massachusetts.
+Due to recent action by the federal government Extra COVID SNAP Benefits, also known as SNAP Emergency Allotments ended March 2, 2023 in Massachusetts.
 Starting in April, SNAP recipients will get only one monthly payment in the amount of their normal benefit award.

 SNAP Recipients may be able to increase their normal SNAP benefit award by telling the DTA about certain qualifying costs of living.
 For information on what qualifies as well as additional guidance and resources from the DTA, visit: Mass.gov/ExtraCOVIDSNAP

-Recipients will receive their final payment of Extra COVID SNAP on March 2nd.
+Recipients received their final payment of Extra COVID SNAP on March 2nd.

 The Food Bank SNAP Assistance phone line is available for questions at: 413-992-6204.

 - Official guidance and resources from the Massachusetts Department of Transitional Assistance.

 - Information on how to use extra benefits included in the Healthy Incentives Program.